ncsa/charts/charts/geoserver/README.md

 ## ChangeLog

 ### 1.1.1
-- Updated probs check for the deployment due to the geoserver version update
+- Updated probe checks for the deployment due to the geoserver version update

 ### 1.1.0